sambitdash/AIMACore.jl/README.md

 This sample program library is built as Julia packages which can be loaded into the Julia runtime easily.
 For testing purposes, data files are downloaded from the [aimacode/aima-data](https://github.com/aimacode/aima-data) during the build process.

+ ## Contribution Guidelines

+ 1. Anyone interested in contributing to the library is free to submit PRs.
+ 2. However, it's advisable to create an "Issue" and describe what you are working on and how that can benefit the library.
+Duplication of efforts and surprises are an unnecessary overheads to planning.
+It's suggested to review issues and collaborate with someone already working on an issue than create a parallel contribution for the same.